-The Allingham Writing Competitions are designed to recognise and reward talented writers who, following in the footsteps of William Allingham, seek to launch or further their careers.
+Our competitions are designed to recognise and reward talented writers who, following in the footsteps of William Allingham, seek to launch or further their careers.
 The Allingham Festival includes competitions for adult writers of poetry and flash fiction, and also for children.
-The Festival also offers readings and workshops led by nationally-recognised literary figures where aspiring authors can meet, share ideas, and discuss the emerging trends in the world of writing and publishing.
+The festival offers readings and workshops led by nationally-recognised literary figures where aspiring authors can meet, share ideas, and discuss the emerging trends in the world of writing and publishing.

 Writers with a lyric flair should also take note of the Allingham Songwriting Competition.
 In addition to his skills as a writer and editor, William Allingham was also a fine fiddler.

-· Entries must not have been published elsewhere (online, digital, or print) before 9 November 2017.
+· Entries must not have been published elsewhere (online, digital, or in print) before 8 November 2018.

 · All entries must be written in English.